 Then to the action.

 Over time every business accumulates fat.
-This is the time to brutally trim it.
+Now is the time to cut it.

 Eliminate expenses like: